Designers Vin + Omi on their eco-collaboration with ‘supportive’ Charles

 The experimental duo debuted their latest collection ahead of London Fashion Week.

-Few designers have raided the King’s garden to make their latest fashion collection, but that’s exactly what Vin + Omi have done.
+Few designers have raided the King’s garden to make their latest fashion collection, but that is exactly what Vin + Omi have done.

 The design duo – who are based in the Cotswolds – met Charles four years ago and immediately bonded over their shared passion for sustainability.